 You can either thaw the puff pastry in the fridge overnight or leave it out at room temperature for 1 to 2 hours until it's

-fashion until they meet in the middle.
+they meet in the middle.
 Be sure to chill dough for 20 minutes before cutting.

 View Recipe: Sun-Dried Tomato Palmiers